Mary Kay Letourneau Dead at 58 After Cancer Battle - E! Online

 Ahead of their 10-year anniversary in 2015, the couple sat down with Barbara Walters for a tell-all interview with their daughters.

-When it came to discussing the origin of their relationship with Audrey and Georgia, Letourneau said, "There was never a sit-down chat: ‘Now is the time we're going to talk to our children about this, They seemed to already know because they grew up with it.
+When it came to discussing the origins of their marriage with Audrey and Georgia, Letourneau said, "There was never a sit-down chat: ‘Now is the time we're going to talk to our children about this, They seemed to already know because they grew up with it.
 There's just never been a, ‘Wow, we better explain.'"

+In the years since, Letourneau and Fualaau shied away from life in the public eye.